|TODAY'S FEATURED ITEM

 some of you have contributed generously and have helped us stay

 Normally I don't grovel and beg for money, but I am past that

-to helping us keep it going.
 Believe me, even small contributions help!
-This is
+This is the only

-the only site where you are likely to find most of the Cap Guns ever made.
-The
+site where you are likely to find most of the Cap Guns ever made.
+The site will

 YOU CAN CLICK BELOW TO HELP OUT!